 Wrap Up

-Whew!
-So there you have it – your guide to the Long Beach Classic Scooter Club’s annual rally, Classic Not Plastic, and practically all there is to know about this amazing SoCal event, including the hotels nearby, the restaurants to try, the club that hosts, and, of course, the rides!
+This concludes your guide to the Long Beach Classic Scooter Club’s annual rally, Classic Not Plastic, and practically all there is to know about this amazing SoCal event.

 Here are some of my favorite companies where you can find information, score great deals, and take the stress out of travel planning.
 These are affiliate links, which means that if you take action on a link, such as book accommodations, rent a car, or buy products through the link posted, I will earn a small commission at no cost to you.
 Thank you!